-The 2014-2015 NTTG Regional Transmission Plan (RTP) proposes a strategy to meet the transmission needs of the NTTG region in year 2024.
-The plan aims to meet the region's future transmission needs more reliably, efficiently and cost-effectively than an Initial Regional Plan comprising a combination of the Funding Transmission Providers' local transmission plans.
+The 2014-2015 Northern Tier Transmission Group (NTTG) Regional Transmission Plan (RTP) proposes a strategy to meet the transmission needs of the NTTG region in year 2024.
+The plan aims to reliably meet the region's future transmission needs in a manner that is more efficient or cost-effective than an Initial Regional Plan comprising a combination of the funding Transmission Providers' local transmission plans.